 The mind power techniques used, lower your blood pressure, heart rate and brain wave rhythm.
 If done correctly, you will experience a “trance” like state where your body is at ease, and your mind, at a level of awareness where it is relaxed and open.

 Although a person who is under hypnosis is less alert, other mental processes, including those of the subconscious mind, become more focused and open to positive changes.
 Imagery, suggestion, NLP and other mind power techniques are often used.

 These same stages are relevant in self hypnosis as well.
 As Andrew Salter says in his “Three Techniques of Autohypnosis”, the difference between self hypnosis and what is often called "sleeping hypnosis" (i.e. performed by a hypnotherapist) is that "the trance is induced by the ‘subject’ upon himself and only the ‘subject’ retains complete control of the trance” .

-The University of Maryland Medical Center Outlines the following stages of hypnosis:
+The University of Maryland Medical Center outlines the following stages of hypnosis therapy:

 Reframing the problem: Sometimes people are unable to see a particular problem in a different light, hypnotherapy aids in changing the thought processes regarding various problems.

 Relaxation followed by absorption: Hypnotherapy is about becoming fully relaxed both physically and mentally and then mentally opening up and becoming engaged with the positive words and images or ideas intended to be the focus of the therapy.